-A client provides their insights into being a mentor for the TAC L2P program
+Client spotlight: Client John M provides his insights into being a mentor for the TAC L2P program

 One of our clients John M. is a mentor for the Transport Accident Commission (TAC) L2P Program which is a community based program developed to assist eligible young Victorian learner drivers between the ages of 16 and 21 years who do not have access to a supervising driver, or an appropriate vehicle, gain the driving experience required for a probationary licence.
 Below he provides his insights into being a mentor for this program and the satisfaction that it brings.